deduce-dev/dac-man/dacman/plugins/hdf5/README.md

 ### Add specialized comparisons for Datasets

 A common use case would be to add a comparison for a specialized type of Dataset.
-The additional functionality can be added by minimally extending the main classes involved in the comparison processing chain.
+The additional functionality can be added by minimally extending the main classes involved in the change analysis chain.

-For this example, we can consider the case of comparing images stored in an HDF5 files in the EDF format by analyzing changes in the mean luminance and number of unique values.
+For this example, we can consider the case of comparing images stored in an HDF5 files in the EDF format by analyzing changes in the mean intensity and number of unique values.
+All of the following Python code is located in a single Python module `/path/to/my_plugin.py`.

 #### Collecting metadata